DeveloperCielo/Checkout-Cielo/source/english.md

 ![Chargeback](/images/checkout-cielo-chargeback.png)

-This communication it’s not done via Cielo Checkout Backoffice, but by the Cielo Sales Statement, highlighted as a financial adjust.
+This communication it’s not done via [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/), but by the Cielo Sales Statement, highlighted as a financial adjust.
 The statement of sales will be available at Cielo website www.cielo.com.br on tab “Access My Account”: [www.cielo.com.br na aba “Acessar Minha conta”](https://www.cielo.com.br/minha-conta).

 ![Acessar minha conta](/images/acessar-minha-conta.png)

-After this receipt, the own Cielo website is possible to access the Cielo Checkout Backoffice and signalize the order as receipt a Chargeback, to your better control.
+After this receipt, the own Cielo website is possible to access the [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/) and signalize the order as receipt a Chargeback, to your better control.
 You just need enter on “Order Details” and click on the button “Chargeback” and your status will become “CHARGEBACK”.

 ## Shipping